nodejs/node/doc/api/assert.md

 ## Class: assert.AssertionError

+* Extends: {errors.Error}

-A subclass of `Error` that indicates the failure of an assertion.
+Indicates the failure of an assertion.
 All errors thrown by the `assert` module will be instances of the `AssertionError` class.

 ### new assert.AssertionError(options)
 <!-- YAML